curateteaching/digitalpedagogy/keywords/!template.md

 ## CURATED ARTIFACTS (ten artifacts, each with metadata, a screenshot, and a 150-word annotation)

 Select ten pedagogical artifacts (no more, no less) to feature for your keyword.
 The emphasis should be the everyday stuff of teaching, not after-the-fact reflections on teaching.
 These artifacts should demonstrate what you and others use to teach your keyword.
 What teaching and learning projects do you turn to when crafting your teaching materials?
 What prompts or assignments have inspired you?
 Which or whose syllabi have you borrowed from, revised, or built upon?
 Put this way, pedagogical artifacts may include (but are not limited to) syllabi, teaching guidelines, assignments, lesson plans, course sites, learning objective, collaborative projects, and even student work.
+A balanced variety of artifacts types is optimal.

 For each of your ten artifacts, please provide: